Close Banner

 Types of Dining at Walt Disney World

 At Disney World, there are several types of restaurant options, or categories, if you will.
 Quick-service restaurants are casual, offer fast service and serve cafeteria-style food over the counter.
 Food selections are ordered either by Mobile Order or at the counter.
 Once you pick up your order, you’ll seat yourself.
-Don’t let the term “cafeteria-style” fool you.
+But don’t let the term “cafeteria-style” fool you.
 There are insanely delicious options in this category!

 Character meals are available at:

-Best Restaurants at Magic Kingdom Park
+Best Restaurants at Magic Kingdom

 Columbia Harbour House

 You can find this restaurant in Liberty Square.
 Menu items include delicious seafood and healthful options beyond your typical burgers and fries.
 Famous for its Lobster Roll and fries (we won’t argue there), we also love the Harbour House Salad with Chicken.
 The kids' menu includes grilled salmon, shrimp skewers or chicken strips.
 Columbia Harbour House offers ample indoor seating (hello, air conditioning!) with nautical decor.
 This area of the park can be pretty busy during the lunch hour.
-We recommend placing a Mobile Order in advance, so you won’t be caught waiting in long lines.
+We recommend placing a Mobile Order in advance, so you won’t get caught waiting in long lines.

 Quick-service: $